LoyolaChicagoBooks/cder/source/events.rst

 state.

 .. note:: A full introduction to the Unified Modeling Language (UML)
-	  would go far beyond the scope of this chapter.
+	  [UML]_ would go far beyond the scope of this chapter.
 Therefore, we aim to introduce the key elements of UML needed here in an informal and pragmatic manner.
 Various UML resources, including the official specification, are available at http://www.uml.org/.
-Numerous third-party tutorials are
+Third-party tutorials are
 	  available online and in book form.